Why Do Dogs Tilt Their Head: Know The 4 Amazing Reasons!

 2. For Better Visibility:

 Vision also influences head tilting most often.
 Dogs may tilt their heads while looking at their owner’s face because their muzzles may obscure their vision.
 We can get a good idea of what it’s like to see the world via a muzzle by holding our fists in front of the nose.
-When watching someone speak, the muzzle will obscure the lower half of their face, but we can see it more clearly if we tilt our head to one side.
+When watching someone speak, the muzzle will obscure the lower half of their face, but we can see it more clearly if we tilt our heads to one side.

 Dogs can understand our facial expressions in addition to hearing emotional cues in our voices.
 When dogs cock their heads to the side, they are seeking to obtain a better view of human mouths, which are the source of our most expressive facial expressions.